floatingbit/Getting-and-Cleaning-Data/Codebook.md

 activity_label
 subject_id

-2. The data available in the tidy set contains 180 observations of 68 variables regarding the data that had been collected from the accelerometers from the Samsung Galaxy S4.
+Section 2.
+The data available in the tidy set contains 180 observations of 68 variables regarding the data that had been collected from the accelerometers from the Samsung Galaxy S4.

-3. The following are the transformation steps that the data underwent:
+Section 3.
+The following are the transformation steps that the data underwent:

 i.
-Merges the training and the test sets to create one data set. ii.
-Extracts only the measurements on the mean and standard deviation for each measurement. iii.
-Uses descriptive activity names to name the activities in the data set iv.
+Merges the training and the test sets to create one data set.

+ii.
+Extracts only the measurements on the mean and standard deviation for each measurement.

+iii.
+Uses descriptive activity names to name the activities in the data set.

+iv.
 Appropriately labels the data set with descriptive variable names.

 v.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.